Submitted by Andrew Steger on Sun, 10/03/2021 - 22:14

 Geriatric nurses are specially trained to care for patients in older adulthood.
-With the aging population continuing to increase in the United States, it’s no surprise that this healthcare position is currently in high demand.
+With the aging population increasing in the United States, it’s no surprise that this healthcare position is currently in high demand.

 Being a geriatric nurse offers rewarding work, stable job opportunities, and desirable starting salaries.
-While these factors can make the job seem promising, it’s also important to understand exactly what geriatric nursing entails.
+While these factors can make the job seem promising, it’s also essential to understand exactly what geriatric nursing entails.

-If you are looking to learn how to become a geriatric nurse, you have come to the right place.
+If you want to learn how to become a geriatric nurse, you have come to the right place.
 To get a better sense of this career path, read on for everything you need to know about geriatric nursing!

 What Do Geriatric Nurses Do?